Practical Tracing for Go Apps with OpenTelemetry

 Step 7 — Instrumenting the HTTP client

-package also offers a way to automatically instrument outbound
+The otelhttp package also offers a way to automatically instrument outbound

-requests made through http.Client
+requests made through http.Client.

 package main